spdx/spdx-3-model/model/Software/Classes/File.md

 Refers to any object that stores content on a computer.
 The type of content can optionally be provided in the contentType property.

-If the isDirectory is specified and set to true, then the file represents the directory and all content stored in that directory.
+If the isDirectory property is specified and set to true, then the file represents a directory and all content stored in that directory.

 ## Metadata